-I listen to rap music, wear baggie jeans, and backwards fitted hats off duty.
+I listen to rap music, wear baggy jeans, and backwards fitted hats off duty.
 I have tattoos all across my body.
-But why do you profile and stereotype me?
+But why do you racially profile and stereotype me?

 On Thanksgiving I volunteer with Equinox, handing out dinners to families in need.